paramify/fedramp-20x-pilot/README.md

 ---

 ## 📑 Assessment File Structure
-The machine-readable assessment file is a YAML file with the following structure / schema:
+The machine-readable assessment file is a YAML file with the following structure (see [schema.yaml](schema.yaml)):

 ```yaml
 Package: